 That was swiftly followed by Mountain Rescue declaring human faeces a “danger to health”.
 Well, yeah.
 And so is badger crap if you pick it up and eat it.

 But for me, the most shocking aspect of this story wasn’t the defecation or the indignation or the flash of arse.
 It was the open goal missed by the PR people working on behalf of Brecon Beacons Holiday Cottages.

-You see, as the story was breaking, they were busy compiling a list of the top ten best national parks in the UK.
+As the story was breaking, they were busy compiling a list of the top ten best national parks in the UK.
 And which park came out on top?
 Well that’ll be Snowdonia.

-But can you imagine the headlines and publicity if they’d tweaked the data slightly, and Snowdonia had been Number Two?
+Imagine the headlines and publicity if they’d tweaked the data slightly, and Snowdonia had been Number Two?